 We invite interested private sector entities to contact the Coalition Secretariat to explore the full range of options for engagement.
 To set up a meeting, please contact the Secretariat.

-Becoming an “Actor” in the Coalition
+Become an “Actor” in the Coalition

 Private sector entities working in a specific sector or sectors should become an Actor in the relevant Coalition initiative(s).